 These limitations don’t diminish the power of Python asyncio.
 They just mean you have to use it in the right context.
 It’s important to evaluate your project needs and choose the best tool for the job.

-Important Note: Python asyncio is concurrency, not parallelism in the true sense (in standard Python CPython implementation due to GIL).
+Important Note: Python asyncio is concurrency, not parallelism in the true sense (in standard CPython implementation due to Python’s GIL).
 It’s about doing things seemingly simultaneously by efficiently switching between tasks but not doing them in parallel on multiple CPU cores (without extra effort like multiprocessing).
 For many I/O-bound tasks, concurrency is exactly what you need, and it’s often more efficient than true parallelism in these cases.

 Next Steps